TomasCarrondo/tomascarrondo.github.io/_pages/about.md

 Lastly, I am also working as a Teaching Assistant for three courses at TU Delft.
 Namely, "Martingales and Brownian Motion" (MSc), "Introduction to Financial Mathematics" (MSc), and "Differential Equations" (BSc).

-As for non-academic interests,I pride myself on being something of a cinephile, who has committed to memory an extensive roster of talented movie directors.
+As for non-academic interests, I pride myself on being something of a cinephile, who has committed to memory an extensive roster of talented movie directors.